BRAT Diet Alternatives: Substitute Foods to Try

 Oats contain massive amounts of soluble fiber, and as such, they are beneficial in lowering diarrhea symptoms.

-Soak oats overnight to remove anti-nutrients that might hinder digestion and nutrient absorption.
-Consider buying steel-cut oats as opposed to instant oats, which are highly processed.
+Soak oats overnight to remove antinutrients that might hinder digestion and nutrient absorption.
+Consider buying steel-cut oats instead of instant oats, which are highly processed.

 The soluble fiber in oats firms the stool and removes toxins in the body.